Safety and Operations

 Industry leader in emergency response

 When notified of a potential natural gas emergency, MGE crews continue to earn high marks.
-Again in 2019, our total response time ranks in the top 20% of a nationwide industry survey.
+In 2020, our total response time ranked in the top 12% of a nationwide industry survey.

 This ranking is reflective of our dedicated employees who always put customer safety first and understand what it means to serve as your community energy company.
 It also shows what a good process MGE has in place—from when the call comes into the Customer Center to when our employees arrive on-site.